IKedi/GQSApp/README.md

 **Changing Theme**
 --------------------------------
-Click on the cog (settings) icon on the right corner it will say what you need to do after that (will write here later).
+Click on the cog (settings) icon on the right corner.
+Then choose your theme.

 **Adding Custom Background**
 --------------------------------